-There are currently 13.7 million Ring Energy shares held short by investors – that's known as Ring Energy's "short interest".
-This figure is 1.1% up from 13.6 million last month.
+There are currently 12.3 million Ring Energy shares held short by investors – that's known as Ring Energy's "short interest".
+This figure is 1.4% down from 12.5 million last month.

 There are a few different ways that this level of interest in shorting Ring Energy shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Ring Energy.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Ring Energy.

 Find out more about how you can short Ring Energy stock.